0xcadams/proof-of-residency/README.md

 ## Contributing

 Clone this repository, then install the dependencies with `yarn install`.
-The smart contract code is under `packages/contracts` and the web code is under `packages/web`.
+The smart contract code is under [packages/contracts](packages/contracts), NextJS code is under [packages/web](packages/web), and the subgraph is at [packages/subgraph](packages/subgraph).
 This repository does not contain the code behind the artwork for each ERC-721.

 ## License